-- Ideal lesions shift into a frame with the shortest stretch of aberrant protein before a stop codon is reached.
-Most alleles at a particular CRISPR target will cause frameshifts beginning within a few amino acids of one another, so minimizing the number aberrant amino acids before the stop codon usually takes precedence over finding earlier lesions. - This analysis correctly identifies lesions from a single sequencing read.
+- We prefer lesions where frameshift is followed by only a short stretch of aberrant amino acids before a stop codon is reached, because mutant phenotypes in these immediate-terminator alleles are easier to interpret than phenotypes in distant-terminator alleles.
+For instance, the addition of aberrant amino acids may have unexpected deleterious effects17, or in exceedingly rare cases these aberrant amino acids may even cause gain of function^{18, 19}. - Most alleles at a particular CRISPR target will cause frameshifts beginning within a few amino acids of one another, so minimizing the number aberrant amino acids before the stop codon usually takes precedence over finding earlier lesions. - This analysis correctly identifies lesions from a single sequencing read.
 However, to reduce the possibility of errors, we sequence in both forward and reverse directions from two individuals carrying the same putation. - The Heterozygous InDel software accurately determines mutant sequence frame, but manual inspection can usually improve the borders of alignment. - The Heterozygous InDel software doesn't always provide the correct result on the first try, but errors are usually obvious.
 If errors occur, first check that wild-type and heterozygous sequence line up correctly.
-If this does not fix the output, then enter a longer stretch of sequence (>30 bp). - The Heterozygous InDel software works well with >20 bp of doubled-reads, but shorter sequences should be manually analyzed as described above.
+If this does not fix the output, then enter a longer stretch of sequence (>30 bp). - The Heterozygous InDel software works well with >20 bp of overlapping reads, but shorter sequences should be manually analyzed as described above.